-Spawning targets have been calculated for 439 out of the approx. 450 Norwegian salmon rivers, and this has contributed to reducing the risk of overfishing for these salmon stocks.
+Spawning targets have been calculated for 439 out of the approx. 465 Norwegian salmon rivers, and this has contributed to reducing the risk of overfishing for these salmon stocks.

-The Scientific Advisory Committee for Salmon Management in Norway has in its 2012 report assessed whether the spawning targets have been reached for 227 river stocks.
-(98% of total river catch of salmon in Norway is from these rivers).
-In 2011 spawning targets were not met in 29 per cent of the stocks assessed.
-For the purpose of giving advice on harvest the management target was defined as reached when the average probability for reaching the spawning target for the years 2009-2011 was more than 75%.
-This target was met for approx. 65 % of the rivers.
+The Norwegian Scientific Advisory Committee for Atlantic Salmon Management (SACAS) has assessed whether the spawning targets have been reached for about 200 river stocks.
+(Ca. 98% of total river catch of salmon in Norway is from these rivers).
+For the purpose of giving advice on harvest the management target was defined as reached when the average probability for reaching the spawning target the four previous years was more than 75%.

 There are a number of factors that affect salmon stocks, and many of them are man-made.
-The Norwegian Directorate for Nature Management has assessed how these factors affect the condition of salmon in Norwegian rivers.
-The assessments are based on catch statistics, scientific inquiries, and advice from the Scientific Advisory Committee.
+The Norwegian Environment Agency has assessed how these factors affect the condition of salmon in Norwegian rivers.
+The assessments are based on catch statistics, scientific inquiries, and advice from SACAS.

-The assessment is based on effects of human impacts which affect fish production, accordingly affecting stock abundance and capacity to produce a harvestable surplus.
+The assessment is based on effects of human impacts, which affect fish production, accordingly affecting stock abundance and capacity to produce a harvestable surplus.
 The genetic status of stocks has been assessed regarding impact from escaped farmed salmon.
-In the future the genetic integrity of stocks will also be based on gene markers.
+In the future, the genetic integrity of stocks will also be based on gene markers.
 Stock assessments for individual rivers can be found in the Norwegian Salmon Database.